balamarimuthu/heart-risk-classifier/README.md

 ## 📁 Project Structure

 - `xgboost.py`: Trains the XGBoost model on the dataset.
-- `feature_importance_plot.py`: Generates a plot showing the importance of each feature.
+- `feature_importance_df.py`: Generates a plot showing the importance of each feature.
-- `heart.csv`: The dataset used for training and testing.
+- `heart data.csv`: The dataset used for training and testing.
-- `feature_importance.png`: Visualization of feature importances.

 ## 📊 Feature Importance (Gain Based)